a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			AtomicInteger ai = new AtomicInteger(10);
 			ai.compareAndSwap(10, 20);

-			// returns true if value was 10 and sets 20 as the new value
+			// returns true if value was 10 and sets 20 as the new value (at hardware level)
 			// returns false if the value was not 10 as a result of a race condition with some other thread
+			// Good for counters

 			select * from inventory where productId = 'Test-Product-7';